 Director Emeritus

 Terry's interests in Astronomy began when he was thirteen and found himself inspired by the writings of the astronomer Sir Patrick Moore, and under the dark skies of the Australian outback he found what would ultimately be his life's calling.
 Terry's astrophotos have been published by NASA and featured in Astronomy, Sky at Night, Sky & Telescope, Astronomy Now, National Geographic, The Daily Mail, Yahoo, Space.com, and many other well-known online publications.
-In 2016, he retired from his career in the commercial sign business and moved to Colorado where he supervised the construction of the Grand Mesa Observatory, brought it to an operational status, and now runs the day-to-day operations.
+In 2016, he retired from his career in the commercial sign business and moved to Colorado where he supervised the construction of the Grand Mesa Observatory, brought it to an operational status, and has now retired.

 pagebreakline.jpg